jthies/dcse-summerschool/README.md

 ### Lab 1, monday moring: dense linear algebra and data dependencies

-We will implement a dense LU decomposition using OpenMP tasks
+We will implement a dense LU decomposition using a block algorithm and OpenMP tasks
 [details](lab1/README.md)

 ### GPU lab, monday afternoon: dense matrix-vector multiplication